link1905/system-design-101/content/docs/data-persistence/distributed-database/peer-to-peer-architecture/_index.md

 Before moving forward, we need to explore the **CAP Theorem**, a fundamental trade-off that governs distributed systems.

-Distributed systems are characterized by three key properties:
+Distributed systems are essentially characterized by three key properties:
 **Consistency**, **Availability** and **Partition Tolerance**.

 #### 1. Consistency (C)